JustSimpleLucas/-lastname_firstname_grade_the_exams/README.md

 ## Steps

-1. **File Handling**: The program should be able to open external text files as requested.
-Exception-handling mechanisms will be implemented to handle any errors that may occur during file operations.
+1. **File Handling**: Open external text files as requested with exception handling.

-2. **Data Validation**: For each line of the exam answers, the program will scan and identify valid data.
-It will provide corresponding reports for any invalid or missing data found in the input files.
+2. **Data Validity**: Scan each line of the exam answers to find valid data and provide corresponding reports.

-3. **Grading Process**: The program will grade each exam based on the provided rubric.
-It will apply various functions to evaluate the correctness of the answers and assign scores accordingly.
-Reports will be generated to display the grading results.
+3. **Grading Process**: Grade each exam based on the provided rubric and report.

-4. **Result File Creation**: Upon grading each exam, the program will create properly named result files to store the graded exam data.
-The filenames will be constructed based on the class number or other relevant identifiers.
+4. **Result File Creation**: Create a properly named result file.

 ## Documentation
 Download the data by the link https://drive.google.com/file/d/1OP35rvIGoKp-pboeA5m0jIfSw2GdlY5h/view